lidofinance/terra-docs/docs/internals/architecture.md

 ## Rewards Processing

 Hub's staking rewards are claimed in various native token denominations \(TerraUSD, TerraSDR, Luna, etc.\) to the Reward Dispatcher's address.
-After that, the Hub sends the `SwapToRewardDenom` and `DispatchRewards` messages to the Rewards Dispatcher contract:
+After that, the Hub sends the `SwapToRewardDenom` and `DispatchRewards` messages to the Rewards Dispatcher contract.
+The `SwapToRewardDenom` message contains two fields, `bluna_total_bond_amount` and `stluna_total_bond_amount`.
+The rewards are distributed between stLuna and bLuna according to the `bluna_total_bond_amount / stluna_total_bond_amount`:

+1. All non-Luna and non-UST rewards are swapped to UST;
+2. Depending on how the obtained Luna to UST rewards ratio corresponds to the target `bluna_total_bond_amount / stluna_total_bond_amount` ratio, either the required amount of Luna is swapped to UST, or the required amount of UST is swapped to Luna.

+After the rewards are swapped to target denominations, the `DispatchRewards` message is processed, where the Lido operating costs fee is applied to both stLuna and bLuna rewards.

+## Conversions